themoos/essential-moos/Essentials/pShare/readme.md

 ```
 a destination is.....
 ```
 Figure 3: SpecifyingpShareforwarding behaviour from the command line.
-Ex-

-amples are given in4.
+Examples are given in4.

 routesand has the form of “var_name->route & route...”soavariable